-The Statistical Section of the West Chester Area School District's Comprehensive Annual Financial Report (CAFR) presents other detailed information to allow the reader a better understanding of the Government's overall financial health in conjunction with the information in the financial statements, note disclosures, and required supplementary information.
+The Statistical Section of the West Chester Area School District's Comprehensive Annual Financial Report (CAFR) presents other detailed information to allow the reader a better understanding of the District's overall financial health in conjunction with the information in the financial statements, note disclosures, and required supplementary information.

-Contents Pages Financial Trends These schedules contain selected information from current an financial statements to allow users to assess financial trends.
-Revenue Capacity 75-80 These schedules contain information useful in assessing the Diraction raise own-source revenue. istrict's ability to Debt Capacity These schedules contain information useful in assessing the Diagram afford the existing debt as well as the District's ability to issue it • Demographic and Economic Information 85-87 These schedules contain information about the socio-econor within which the District's financial activities take place. mic environment Operating Information 88-92 These schedules contain information about the size of the Dis the services it provides in relation to other service providers District's facilities. in the area and
+Contents Pages Financial Trends 68-74 These schedules contain selected information from current and financial statements to allow users to assess financial trends. previous years' Revenue Capacity 75-80 These schedules contain information useful in assessing the Dis trict's ability to raise own-source revenue.
+Debt Capacity 81-84 These schedules contain information useful in assessing the Dis trict's ability to afford the existing debt as well as the District's ability to issue ne rw debt.
+Demographic and Economic Information 85-87 These schedules contain information about the socio-econom ic environment within which the District's financial activities take place.
+Operating Information 88-92 These schedules contain information about the size of the Distr ict's workforce, the services it provides in relation to other service providers i n the area and District's facilities.